IndexThePlanet/Logan/Proteins.md

 ## ⚡ Fast Access (Indexed Lookup)

 The protein and cluster files are zstd-indexed, enabling fast key-based queries without decompressing the files.
+Keys can be the Logan50 clusters (for the fasta files) or the protein name (for the cluster mapping files).
 Use the scripts from [RolandFaure/zstd_block_compress](https://www.github.com/RolandFaure/zstd_block_compress).

 ### Query Examples
 1. Retrieve all proteins in cluster `SRR21362335_1965_2`: